coastalcph/histnorm/README.md

   (2018)](http://www.linguistics.rub.de/forschung/arbeitsberichte/22.pdf)
 + [cSMTiser](https://github.com/clarinsi/csmtiser) (wrapping Moses)

-The following instructions assume that the data files are provided in the same format as contained in this repository; i.e., as tab-separated text files where the first column contains a historical word form and the second column contains its normalization.
+The detailed instructions below assume that the data files are provided in the same format as contained in this repository; i.e., as tab-separated text files where the first column contains a historical word form and the second column contains its normalization.

 ### Using Norma